Est. 2026 · Independent

 The short answer

-Mail merge is filling one email template with data pulled from each contact's CRM record — name, company, deal details — so the same message reads as personally written to dozens of recipients at once.
-It differs from a sales sequence in that merge sends a single one-off email per contact, while a sequence is a multi-step, time-delayed series of touches with built-in follow-up logic.
+Mail merge fills one email template with data pulled from each contact's CRM record — name, company, deal details — so the same message reads as personally written to dozens of recipients at once.
+It differs from a sales sequence, which is a multi-step, time-delayed series of touches; a merge sends a single one-off email per contact.

 A rep needs to send the same renewal notice to eighty customers, each with a different renewal date, contract value, and account owner.
 Typing eighty individual emails by hand isn’t realistic, and a single generic blast to all eighty reads as exactly what it is — a template with nobody’s name actually attached to it.